ngfelixl/nodeplotlib/NOTES.md

 - Is the `stack` function really needed?
 Stack served the purpose that only one window opens which could display several plots.

+## The clear function

+- The `clear` function is also probably not needed.
+Just close all windows and it should close the subscriptions to the plots and streams.

 ## Backlog

 - The user can remove plots from the frontend.
 If that happened it submits a message to the